-Our Interventional Pain Management team assesses pain to consider appropriate treatment and rehabilitation options.
-Short term and post-operative pain may be treated by medications such as non-steroidal anti-inflammatory, or analgesic medications.
+Interventional Pain Management is an integral part of the Brain and Spine Center in Buffalo.
+Whenever possible pain will be handled through appropriate treatment and rehabilitation.
+Short term and post-operative pain may be treated through medications such as non-steroidal anti-inflammatory, or analgesic medications.

-Occasionally, there may be a need to treat pain a bit more aggressively, and this will be discussed with the patient and/or referring physician.
+Occasionally, there may be a need for more aggressive pain management, and this will be discussed with the patient and/or referring physician.
 Our physicians may recommend epidural steroid injections for back pain, trigger point injections for musculoskeletal or myofascial pain, and injections into the joint spaces for joint pain and arthritis treatment.